 - Some of our stock has already gone out.
 Do we need to bring it back to the site with the MIA(IMP) to be relabelled with the new shelf life?

-- We have the stability data and necessary regulatory approval to extend the shelf life of our product and fully intend to include this new date for the next campaign of product.
+- a.
+We have the stability data and necessary regulatory approval to extend the shelf life of our product and fully intend to include this new date for the next campaign of product.
 We have some remaining stock from a batch of IMP that we would like to continue to use in the ongoing trial however it is frozen material and therefore difficult to perform the relabelling activities.
 Can we continue to use the product past the labelled expiry date as long as we have the relevant information available to clinic staff?

 - If an IMP has a shelf life extension after QP certification and is consequently relabelled with a revised expiry date, is a further QP certification required?